Swiss-droid/Swiss-droid/README.md

 Aspiring Data Engineer
 ----------------------

 I've been learning to code for a few months, using Python and C++ , which I'm currently learning at university.
-On the side I am learning other tech stacks like Pandas, NumPy, and doing projects.
+On the side I am learning other tech stacks like Pandas and NumPy, and doing projects.

 * 🧠  I'm currently learning Pandas and NumPy
 * 👥  I'm looking to collaborate on Interesting projects, especially if they're Python centred (since I love Python).